kiskey/stremio-ai-search/README.md

 - "NC-17 films that are critically acclaimed"
 - "G-rated movies that adults can enjoy too"
 - "PG-13 action movies with minimal violence"
+- "TV-MA series with complex storylines"
+- "Films that pushed the boundaries of their rating"
+- "Movies that were controversially rated"

 ### Cultural & Historical Context